 It’s recommended spouses settle their assets and child custody personally, with the help of a lawyer.
 But there comes a time when the court needs to intervene.

-The two most important assets are property and child custody.
+The two most important aspects are property and child custody.
 Here’s more information about both.

 You and your spouse should name your liabilities, assets, and superannuation interests.
 You must list all properties, including those you own separately and jointly, or assets either of you own with a third party.

-You must also name the contributions you’ve had during your marriage.
-This includes direct, indirect, financial, and non-financial contributions.
-Your future and planned contributions are also included.
+You must then consider the contributions you’ve had during your marriage.
+This includes direct, indirect, financial, and non-financial contributions, and any contributions made after separation are also included.